1. Brush and groom daily.

 Deep brushing will help distribute your pet's natural oils over the skin and coat.

 The circulation to the underlying skin will help keep the skin rejuvenated.
 While grooming, you'll also be removing dead hair before it has the chance to invade your home.
-Set aside 10-20 minutes daily to spoil your pooch with some brushing and bonding time.

 2. Use a good dog hair removal tool.

 Unlike grooming brushes, dog hair removal tools will actually help extract excess fur.
 There are many de-shedding tools that make excess hair removal a cinch.
 Use a de-shedding tool 1-2 times per week.

 Unless your pet is dirty, don't bathe more than once every three weeks.
 This will help prevent the skin from drying and releasing more hair.
 Avoid synthetic and human shampoo sold in the marketplace.
 Choose a shampoo and conditioner with gentle, natural ingredients.